 - By James Osborne

-Within their range Falcon Optical Systems offer models that should cover the needs of most shooters, from a low magnification 1.5-5 x 30 all the way up (in magnification terms) to the scope that is the subject of this review, the T50.
+Within their range Falcon Optical Systems offer models that should cover the needs of most shooters, from a low magnification 1.5-5 x 30 all the way up (in magnification terms) to their top of the line T50.

-Development of the T50 began way back in 2007 in order to update their T40 and incorporate FT-specific features.
+Development began way back in 2007 in order to update their T40 and incorporate FT-specific features.
 What Falcon came up with was a scope featuring a 10-50 x 60 specification that most FT shooters would consider ideal for its intended purpose.
-The T50 has been on sale now for a couple of years with a RRP of £399.
+The T50 has been on sale now for a number of years with a RRP today of £499.
 While this in no way be considered a small amount of money you do appear to be getting a lot of scope for the price, not only in terms of the versatile magnification range offered but everything supplied along with it.

 Included within the nicely padded box along with the scope, is a 125mm focusing sidewheel, flip-up lens covers, twin sunshades, alternative top turret, tools and a cleaning cloth.
 In addition to all this you are supplied with set of Rangesports labels to mark up the sidewheel and spare turret neatly.
 This is a comprehensive package, especially considering the price point.
 I am afraid this raises my suspicions as to the quality of the product, is this all too good to be true?

 The particular model I have on test here is the T50LM (Light Management).
-Lenses within the LM model are the same as those within the FT version of the same scope but the lens set up is different.
+Lenses within the LM model are the same as those within the FT version of the same scope but the set up is different.
 Falcon tell me that the revised optical design of the LM makes rangefinding on targets under darker conditions, such as dense woodland, easier as the image is brighter and detail therefore easier to pick out.
-Falcon plan to produce both versions of the T50 which may at first seem a little strange.
-But by offering two variations of the same scope shooters can choose which will be best suited to their intended use.
+They plan to produce both versions of the T50 which may at first seem a little strange.
+But by offering two variations means shooters can choose which will be best suited to their intended use.
 Indeed one or the other may be better suited to different people’s eyesight.
 So perhaps the concept is no different to offering different reticules.

 Before moving on to how the scope performs in the field, first a little more detail on the physical specification.
 The build is based around an anodised aluminium, one-piece, 30mm body tube.
-It weighs 995g and has a length of 440mm so this isn’t a small scope, and is comparable to other models with a similar magnification range.
+It weighs 995g and has a length of 440mm so it’s not small and is comparable to other models with a similar magnification range.
 However, it feels surprisingly compact when mounted on a typical Field Target rifle.

 Rangefinding is achieved using the now commonplace sidewheel focusing method which sits on the left of the saddle just ahead of the elevation and windage turrets.
-The oversized sidewheel fits snugly and is secured with grub screws.
+The oversized design fits snugly and is secured with grub screws.
 Turrets offer 1/8 MOA clicks as befits a target scope and the elevation adjustment range is 30 MOA.
-This should be plenty, assuming you mount the scope properly.
+This should be plenty, assuming you mount it properly.